SouravJohar/doodle-classifier/README.md

 # doodle-classifier

-Watch a neural network classify your fruit drawings
+Watch a neural network classify your fruit drawings.
+GUI was made using Electron.js paired up with a Python backend running a flask server.

 Watch the video here : https://youtu.be/O8Gvkq8y-qs